mcg/couchdb-solr2/README.md

 Installation
 ------------

+Note: Documentation is a little messy.
+Last I checked the external handling code in the CouchDB trunk was broken, so I reverted to the interface used by jchris' action2 branch.
+This project probably won't see many more updates as I am transitioning away from CouchDB.

 Details of the installation of all dependencies is not going to be covered here, so hopefully a general outline will suffice.